Filipino cuisine: Brewed beverages

 The Philippines is a predominantly coffee-drinking nation.
 One of the most popular variants of coffee coming from the mountains of Batangas is known as kapeng barako.
 Another well-known variant of coffee is the civet coffee.
 It is called kape motit in the Cordilleras, kape alamid in Tagalog region, and kape musang in Mindanao.
 The Kalinga coffee known for its organic production is also rapidly gaining popularity.
 Highlands coffee, or Benguet coffee, is a blend of Robusta and Excelsa beans.

 Even before the establishment of coffeehouses in the Philippines, coffee has been part of the Filipino meal.
 Carinderias would often serve them along with meals.
 The opening of Starbucks in 1997 paved the way for other coffee shops.

 Tea consumption in the Philippines is driven primarily by growing health consciousness amongst middle- to high-income consumers.
 Tea is commonly prepared using Philippine wild tea or tea tree.
 There are several known variations of tea using different additives.
 Pandan iced tea is one of these, made with pandan leaves and lemongrass (locally known as tanglad).
 Salabat, sometimes called ginger tea, is brewed from ginger root and usually served during the cold months, and when illnesses such as flu or sore throat strikes.

 The late 2010s saw the opening of teahouses in major cities, and with a glass of milk tea being more affordable than the usual cold designer coffee, it paved the way into making tea a well-known food trend.
 Notable teahouse chains in the Philippines are Chatime and Serenitea.

 Tsokolate is the Filipino style of hot chocolate.
 It is traditionally made with tablea, which are pure cacao beans that are dried, roasted, ground and then formed into tablets.
 It is also popular during Christmas season, particularly among children.

 Alcoholic beverages

-There are a wide variety of alcoholic drinks in the Philippines manufactured by local breweries and distilleries.
+The Philippines has various locally manufactured alcoholic drinks.
 Red Horse is one of the most popular beer.